kranandmca/placement-app/README.md

 - MongoDB Compass
 - Visual Studio Code

-# Steps to set project locally
+# Steps to set project locally[Windows]
--
+- Download project zip file : https://github.com/anandkumarmca6/placement-app/archive/refs/heads/master.zip
+- Extract zip file on your local system
+- Using Command Prompt, Go to extracted folder.
+- Do npm install to intsall packages
+- Do npm start to start local server
+Your project is set up and running!.
+You can check with url localhost:8000